-You’ve got a beautiful entrance to your house—your front porch is decorated for the season and when you open the door, an elegant area rug and lighting fixture greets visitors.
+You’ve got a beautiful entrance to your house—your front porch is decorated for the season and when you open the door, an elegant area rug and lighting fixture greet visitors.

 But if you’re like many people, the only time someone walks through your front entrance is if they’ve never been to your house before.
-The entryway everyone uses is the side entrance—through the mudroom.
+The entryway everyone uses is most likely closer to your garage or on the side of your house—through the mudroom.

-The mudroom is your catch-all space for outdoor gear, work and school bags, shoes, purses, and anything else you use just about everyday.
-If it’s not organized well it can end up looking messy, which you (and your guests) don’t want to be faced with every time you walk in the door.
+Your mudroom is a catch-all space for outdoor gear, mail, work and school bags, shoes, purses, and anything else you use just about every day.
+Chances are it is not well-organized, which can make it hard to find exactly what you need before you run out the door.

-Here are some excellent mudroom solutions to keep your stuff organized.
+Here are some excellent solutions on how to keep your entry and mudroom organized.

 Open Storage That Puts Hats, Coats and Shoes within Reach

-This mudroom features enough open storage space for several pairs of shoes and boots, as well as your collection of summer baseball caps, winter hats and gloves, and anything else you need to stash when you get home.
-The open storage makes it easy to reach for items on your way out the door.
-Store items you might not use as often in baskets and cabinets.
+Add shelves and cubbies so you’ve got enough room for several pairs of shoes and boots, as well as your collection of summer baseball caps, winter hats and gloves, and anything else you need to stash when you get home—and grab before you leave.
+If the shelves and cubbies begin to look unruly, add decorative baskets to contain items.